Steve Jobs’ Innovation Rule: Start with Customers, Not Tech

 Gentle reminder from Steve Jobs: Start with the Customer, Not the Technology.

-Reflecting on his journey, Jobs articulated a philosophy that has arguably shaped the most successful products and companies: Start with the customer experience and work backward toward the technology.
+In a candid exchange, Steve Jobs offered profound insights that remain timeless in their relevance.
+Reflecting on his journey, Jobs articulated a philosophy that has arguably shaped the most successful products and companies: start with the customer experience and work backward toward the technology.

 Here are the core tenets from Jobs’ approach: